corsairmarks/leader_traits_more_clone_soldiers/mod/README.md

     * Combine each level of Clone Soldier leader class traits into one trigger-based trait per level, similar to the structure of `leader_trait_brainslug`
     * Update effect code to use condensed traits
 * 4.0.1 Do not notify when Clone Soldier traits are gained
+* 4.0.2 Remove an unnecessary ownership check (plus the leader is exiled and has no owner when combined with Leader Traits: All Eligible Species Traits)

 ## Source Code